AlynTetteh/PipVista/README.md

 A forex and futures trade tracking app for beginner analysts.
 Built with React, Spring Boot, and real-world market strategy features
 # 📊 PipVista

 **PipVista** is a beginner-friendly web application for tracking forex and futures trades.
-Designed for aspiring financial analysts and software engineers, the app helps users document, review, and analyze their trading strategies with ease.
+Designed to help users document, review, and analyze their trading strategies with ease.

 ---